 If they’re used to a certain standard, you should make sure you stay up to it and clearly communicate the reasons behind any changes.
 You might be changing it to better protect your products or reduce your environmental impact – in any case, it’s better to explain yourself than let customers think you’ve lost interest in their experience.

-If you’re changing your unboxing design, branded Stickers can also be useful to create a sense of continuity and stay recognizable to your customers.
+If you’re changing your unboxing design, branded Stickers can also be useful to create a sense of continuity and stay recognisable to your customers.
 Consider adding a note on your website, in the order confirmation, or directly in the parcel if you’re making drastic changes (like using recycled wrapping paper).
 Chances are your audience will appreciate your honesty and feel even closer to your brand.

 Forgetting the inserts